Sarah Davis (ice hockey)

-Sarah Davis (born June 23, 1992) is a Canadian women's ice hockey player that made her international debut competing for the Canadian National Women's Under-18 team at the 2010 IIHF World Women's U18 Championship.
+Sarah Davis (born June 23, 1992) is a Canadian women's ice hockey player who made her international debut competing for the Canadian National Women's Under-18 team at the 2010 IIHF World Women's U18 Championship.
 She was named to the roster of the Canada women's national ice hockey team that competed at the 2015 IIHF Women's World Championship.
-She is the first women's ice hockey player from Newfoundland to be selected for the national team.
-In addition, she is the first woman from the province to have won the Clarkson Cup, achieving the feat in 2016 with the Calgary Inferno.
+She is the first women's ice hockey player from Newfoundland to be selected for the national team, and the first woman from the province to be part of a team to win the Clarkson Cup.

 Playing career

 Hockey Canada

 Davis was part of Canada's National Women's Under-18 Team which earned a gold medal at the 2010 IIHF World Women's U18 Championship in Chicago.
 As a member of the gold medal winning squad, a hockey card of her was featured in the Upper Deck 2011 World of Sports card series.
 In addition, she participated in the Canada Celebrates Event on June 30 in Edmonton which recognized the Canadian Olympic and World hockey champions from the 2009–10 season.
 She was a member of Canada’s National Women’s Development Team that won a gold medal at the 2015 Nations Cup (formerly known as the Meco Cup).